Personify

 Most don't - and that's honestly our favorite starting point.
 During the free consultation we listen more than we talk: what lights your child up, what they're curious about, what they argue about at the dinner table.
 Aiden's book started as a family debate about getting a phone.
 Many of our best projects began with 'I'm not sure yet.'

-We hear this worry a lot — and no, it's not too late.
+We hear this worry a lot and no, it's not too late.
 Our Rising Senior Intensive was designed exactly for this moment.
-In 8–12 weeks over the summer, your child can publish a book, file a patent, or complete a research paper — all before applications open in August.
+In the time we have remaining, your child can publish a book, file a patent, or complete a research paper all before applications open.
 Deep breath.
 There's still time.

 Every outcome on our site is backed by a real, publicly verifiable artifact.
 Published books link to their Amazon listings.
 Patent filings can be verified through the USPTO.
 ISEF awards are part of the public record.
 News features link to the original articles.
 We never use invented testimonials or unsourced statistics.